Heinrich Leberecht Fleischer: Writings

 His most important works were editions of Abu'l-Fida's Historia ante-Islamica (1831—1834), Al-Zamakhshari's Golden Necklaces (Leipzig, 1835), and of Al-Baydawi's Commentary on the Koran (1846–1848).
 He compiled a catalogue of the Oriental manuscripts in the royal library at Dresden (1831); published an edition and German translation of Ali's Hundred Sayings (1837); the continuation of Christian Maxmilian Habicht's edition of The Thousand and One Nights (vols. ix-xii, 1842–1843); and an edition of Mirza Muhammed Ibrahim's Persian Grammar (1847).
 He also wrote Hermes Trismegistus an die Menschliche Seele (Leipzig, 1870), Kleinere Schriften (3 vols., Leipzig, 1885–88), and an account of the Arabic, Turkish and Persian manuscripts at the town library in Leipzig.

+From 1853 onwards, with significant support from Fleischer, the total of 487 volumes of the Refaiya, a centuries-old manuscript collection of a Syrian family from Damascus containing texts on the humanities and natural sciences, were purchased for the Leipzig University Library, thus placing the library among the European libraries with a significant number of important oriental manuscripts.

 Fleischer on the Nature of Arabic Language

 "Die Frage ist für uns nicht: was ist das reinste, correcteste und schönste, sondern was ist überhaupt Arabisch?" (in: Kleinere Schriften, Leipzig, 1888, Vol. iii, p.
 156).

 i.e. "The question for us is not: What is the purest, the most beautiful and correct Arabic, but what is Arabic in general?"